seliesh20/be-coding-challenge-devbox/README.md

 - The default database is called `database` and the username and password are `root` and `root` respectively
 - Makefile with some basic commands
+- If you found error in the /count endpoint try run `composer require api`

 ## Installation